-Spousal support orders are modifiable unless they specifically and clearly indicate that they are non-modifiable.
-If a spousal support order is designated as a non-modifiable order, the court loses the ability to modify spousal support upwards or downwards regardless of the hardship that has occurred or may occur in the future.
-A court cannot make an order for non-modifiable spousal support but parties may agree to such a provision.
+Spousal support orders are modifiable by the divorce court unless they specifically and clearly indicate that they are non-modifiable.
+If a spousal support order is designated as a non-modifiable order, the divorce court loses the ability to modify spousal support upwards or downwards regardless of the hardship that has occurred or may occur in the future.
+A divorce court cannot make an order for non-modifiable spousal support but parties may agree to such a provision.

-An increase in the earnings of one spouse by itself does not justify an increase in spousal support.
-For such an increase to constitute the basis for a modification of spousal support, the supported spouse must prove that his/her needs were not satisfied by the spousal support ordered in the judgment.
-In other words, if the amount of spousal support ordered in the judgment was capped due to the other party's earnings and was not sufficient to meet the supported spouse’s marital standard of living at the time the judgment was entered, an increase in the income of the supporting spouse might constitute the basis for an increase in spousal support.
+An increase in the earnings of the payor spouse by itself does not justify an increase in spousal support.
+For such an increase to constitute the basis for a modification of spousal support, the supported spouse must prove that his or her needs were not satisfied by the spousal support ordered in the judgment.
+In other words, if the amount of spousal support ordered in the divorce judgment was capped due to the payor party's earnings and was not sufficient to meet the supported spouse’s marital standard of living at the time the divorce judgment was entered, an increase in the income of the supporting spouse may constitute the basis for an increase in spousal support (IRMO Hoffmeister I).

-Marital standard of living is relevant to a modification of spousal support but it is just one factor and it is not dispositive.
-The marital standard of living is less significant with the passage of time.
+Marital standard of living is relevant to a modification of spousal support but it is just one of many factors and it is not dispositive (IRMO Smith).
+The marital standard of living is less significant with the passage of time (IRMO Rising).

-The supported spouse cannot be required to work beyond the date of normal retirement relative to payment of spousal support to the supported spouse.
+The supporting spouse cannot be required to work beyond the date of normal retirement relative to payment of spousal support to the supported spouse.
 In other words, you cannot impute earnings to a party after the normal retirement age of 65 (IRMO Reynolds).

-An increase in the guideline child support may be a factor for the divorce court to consider relative to reducing spousal support.
+An increase in guideline child support may be a factor for the divorce court to consider relative to reducing spousal support (IRMO McCann).
 The termination of child support may be a factor relative to increasing spousal support (IRMO Kacik and Family Code Section 4326).